 Here’s how to get a head start on your new role.

-1. Figure out where you want your super to go
+1. Sort out your super contribution

-3. Check your insurance cover
+2. Check your insurance cover

 You may want to increase or decrease your level of cover, depending on your new income and circumstances.
 Ask yourself, what’s changed since you last reviewed your insurance cover?
 You might find it’s not just the new job that is different.
 You may have bought a house or started a family.

-5. Ask what success looks like in three months
+4. Ask what success looks like in three months

 First published on